zadean/basexerl/README.md

 ### Examples

-TODO - Usage examples and tests.
+Under the examples directory are a few example scripts.
+They can be compiled and then run with run/0.